Ariel Winter Wears Itty-Bitty Dress As She Celebrates Birthday

 Ariel Winter turned 19 last weekend and had an interesting birthday dress of choice.
 The Modern Family actress celebrated with friends and family as she flaunted plenty of skin in the little black dress.

 Winter shared a throwback photo on Friday that shows her posing with her birthday cake over the weekend.
-The actress sports a short raven-black hairstyle and red lip as she shows off her legs and back in the tiny dress.
+The actress sports a short raven-black hairstyle and red lips as she shows off her legs and back in the tiny dress.
 In just six hours, the post received over 100,000 likes as Ariel’s fans called her “beautiful” and “gorgeous.”

 “she is actually just slaying at life tbh”